CalamityAdam/iot/react/projects/bench_bnb/bench_bnb_ii.md

 * First we'll start by making make two files:
 `components/bench_index.jsx` and `components/bench_index_container.js`

-After we've made both of these components, we'll add the container to our router in `root.jsx` to it's rendered when users visit our site.
+After we've made both of these components, we'll add the container to our `App` component with the rest of our routes so it's rendered when users visit our site.

 ### The Container Component